 Recommended TV shows for little kids (3-5):

 In this age group, there is no shortage of kids’ media out there with colorful characters that will delight your little one.
-But be sure to look for content with relatively slow-moving stories, positive messages and characters that model healthy relationships.
+But be sure to look for age-appropriate media with relatively slow-moving stories, positive messages and characters that model healthy relationships.

 - Science and nature: Octonauts; The Cat in the Hat Knows a Lot About That; Doc McStuffins